Sunrise and DPML Dispute Resolution Policy

 18. Implementation of decision

-Donuts will implement the remedy as directed by the Panellist’s decision unless Donuts has received within ten (10) days of issuance of such decision official documentation (such as a copy of a complaint, file-‐stamped by the clerk of the court) that the Complainant or Respondent has commenced and served a lawsuit against the other party/parties in another venue.
-If Donuts receives such documentation within the ten (10) day period, Donuts will not implement the decision, and will take no further action, until Donuts receives (i) satisfactory evidence of a resolution between the parties; (ii) satisfactory evidence that the lawsuit has been dismissed or withdrawn; or (iii) a copy of an order from such court dismissing the lawsuit or ordering that a party/parties have no right to the domain name(s) in dispute.
+Identity Digital will implement the remedy as directed by the Panellist’s decision unless Identity Digital has received within ten (10) days of issuance of such decision official documentation (such as a copy of a complaint, file-‐stamped by the clerk of the court) that the Complainant or Respondent has commenced and served a lawsuit against the other party/parties in another venue.
+If Identity Digital receives such documentation within the ten (10) day period, Identity Digital will not implement the decision, and will take no further action, until Identity Digital receives (i) satisfactory evidence of a resolution between the parties; (ii) satisfactory evidence that the lawsuit has been dismissed or withdrawn; or (iii) a copy of an order from such court dismissing the lawsuit or ordering that a party/parties have no right to the domain name(s) in dispute.

 19. No modifications, transfers, or deletion during disputes under this Policy

 On initiation of a complaint under this Policy, the disputed domain name(s) will be locked against modification or transfers between registrants and/or registrars, and against deletion.